 December = Dezember

-You might have heard of or learned the 4 German cases.
-That’s what most people find the most difficult, and it can seem like that in the beginning.
+You might have heard of or already learned the 4 German cases.
+Those are often the part of German grammar most people find extremely difficult, and it can seem like that in the beginning.